Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 The file path . defines the location of the Dockerfile in the current directory, and the -t argument tags the resulting image, where the image name is the springboot-services and the tag is the latest.

+13\)
-After the build is successfully finished, we can check to see if it appears in the list of docker images available locally.
-To do so, we can execute the below command.
+After the build is successfully finished, we can check to see if it appears in the list of docker images:

 ```docker
 docker images